PureVPN is certainly one of the most popular VPNs on the market. And it’s been around for quite a while.

 3. Use the Best Torrent Sites

 Even with a good torrenting VPN like PureVPN, you still need to find the media content files you are looking for.
-For tips on finding the torrents you’re looking for, check here.
+For tips on finding the torrents you’re looking for, check our list of the Best Torrent Sites.

 PureVPN Plans & Prices